okritvik/beginner_tutorials/README.md

 ```
 - tf2_ros initially outputs frame does not exist because it waits for the transformation to execute first.
 Later, when the transformation is published, the related output can be seen in console.
 Check the ```results/static_tf.png``` for more information.

+- If the tutorial_bag folder already exists, then delete the folder from the workspace and rerun the recording bag file command from the above.

 ## Static Code Analysis
 ### cpplint